git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 Before I get into tmux, there are a few fundamentals of the command line I want to run over.
-Often, we're so used to using these out of street smarts and muscle memory, a great deal of us never seen a technical relation of where these tools stand in relation of one another.
+Often, we're so used to using these out of street smarts and muscle memory, a great deal of us never seen relation of where these tools stand next to another.

 Seasoned developers are familiar with what zsh, bash, iterm2, konsole, /dev/tty, shell scripting, and so on.
 If you use tmux, you'll be around these all the